nbfigueroa/SVMGrad/README.md

-# SVM-Grad
+# SVM-grad
-SVM-Grad is a compact library used to evaluate the decision function of a Gaussian RBF Kernel Support Vector Machine, as well as the its first and Second Derivative.
+SVM-grad is a compact library used to evaluate the decision function of a Gaussian RBF Kernel Support Vector Machine, as well as the its first and Second Derivative.